Skip to main content

 3. Wait for callback

-All you have only to do is wait for a callback from Khaos! 🎉
+All that's left is to wait for the callback from Khaos! 🎉